 Facebook came it at number 7 while YouTube was 11th, Twitter was 12th, and Blogs were 15th.

 Takeaway: Millennials aren’t just active on Instagram; a majority of them are being influenced to purchase from the images they see there.
-Of all of these Instagram statistics, this one should provide you ammunition to accelerate your marketing efforts on Instagram.
+Of all of these Instagram statistics for 2020, this one should provide you ammunition to accelerate your marketing efforts on Instagram.

 I predicted back in the day that a movement by social media users to retake the “personal” from social media and move to social networks that are more communication-centric, as opposed to information-centric.
 The rise of mobile messaging apps in the likes of Facebook Messenger, What’s App, and WeChat are an example of how this prediction came true.
 But don’t stop there: This study indicated that Millennials actually use Instagram as a mobile messaging app 47% of the time, just behind the top Facebook Messenger at 50% and tied with Snapchat.

 Takeaway: To truly humanize your brand on Instagram, consider building relationships with other Instagram users by communicating with them one-on-one through Sliding into the DM.

 As we mentioned above, Instagram users tend towards the younger end of the population.
 However, within those age groups, the platform is very popular.
 Some other social networks have a broader appeal for older adults.

 23. Instagram is the third-largest social media network, after Facebook and YouTube.